-Jesus came to save.
+[40:06] Jesus came to save.
 He came to save us from sin's dreadful penalty and from its domineering power over our lives and from the dark personality of the devil himself.

-[62:25] He came to bring us victory.
-He came to bring us victory.
-Thanks be to God, says the Apostle Paul, for his indescribable gift.
+He came to bring us victory. thanks be to God, says the apostle Paul, for his indescribable gift, the gift of Christmas, the gift of Jesus Christ who came to save.

-The gift of Christmas.
-The gift of Jesus Christ who came to save.
 Amen.
 Let's pray.
-Blessed Lord, who has caused all Holy Scripture to be written for our learning, grant that we may thus hear them, read, mark, learn, and inwardly digest them, that we may indeed embrace and ever hold fast the blessed hope of everlasting life which you've given us in our Savior Jesus Christ.
+Blessed Lord, who has caused all Holy Scripture to be written for our learning, grant that we may thus hear them, read, mark, learn, and inwardly digest them, that we may indeed embrace and ever hold fast the blessed hope of everlasting life, which you've given us in our Savior, Jesus Christ, in whose name we pray.